cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 ### Policies

 #### MS.SECURITYSUITE.6.1v1
-Emails detected as spam, high confidence spam, and phishing SHALL NOT be delivered to the user's default inbox.
+Emails detected as spam and phishing SHALL NOT be delivered to the user's inbox.

 [![Manual](https://img.shields.io/badge/Manual-046B9A)](#msexo142v1-instructions)